The Cauchy problem for fully nonlinear parabolic systems on manifolds: The linear parabolic Schauder theory

-Let $u_0 \in C^{r+\alpha}(E)$ and $f \in C^{\alpha,\frac{\alpha}{r}}(E_T)$, where $E_T$ is defined in the Introduction, consider the linear, strongly parabolic system
+Let $u_0 \in C^{r+\alpha}(E)$ and $f \in C^{\alpha,\alpha/r}(E_T)$, where $E_T$ is defined in the Introduction, consider the linear, strongly parabolic system

 on $M \times [0,T]$ for sections $u(\cdot,t)$ of $E$.
-In the case that $E$ is a trivial bundle over a domain in $\mathbb{R}^n$ we have the following crucial Schauder estimates (interior w.r.t. the space) for (2.1) due to Solonnikov [So].
+In the case that $E$ is a trivial bundle over a domain in $\mathbb{R}^n$ we have the following crucial Schauder estimates (interior w.r.t. the space) for the Cauchy problem (2.4) due to Solonnikov \cite {So}.